itkhanz/Cleanium/README.md

 * Use IntelliJ shortcut `Alt + Enter` to replace the if with switch statements, and selecting replace if to switch
 * Use Enums or toUpperCase() for switch statement
 * Remember Single Responsibility Principle for any class or method
-* Avoid negation in conditionals
+* Avoid negation in conditionals for better readability
 * Use IntelliJ shortcut `Alt + F7` to look for method or property usage inside the project
 * Create a private constructor so the usage of static methods via class instantiation can be prevented
 * Make the class final so it cannot be extended